 “I’m not worried,” Vivenna said.
 “And I’m not interested in Peprin.”

-“Of course not,” Denth said.
+“Of course not.”

-Vivenna opened her mouth, but noticed Tonk Fah wandering over, and didn’t want him to start into the discussion as well.
+Vivenna opened her mouth to object, but she noticed Tonk Fah wandering over, and didn’t want him to start into the discussion as well.
 She snapped her jaw shut as the large-gutted mercenary joined them.

 “Flood,” Tonk Fah said.